Policy: Policy 11-2-1: Emergency Preparedness, Operations, and Recovery Date Adopted: Aug 27, 2008

 2. College Plan Activation

-3. Maintaining Department Operations and Response Plans
+3. Maintaining Department Continuity of Operations and Response Plans

 4. Incident Command System and Organizational Structure